Sharonbdr/miBSIM/README.md

 This tool requires a txt file with transcripts of interest, columns delimited by '\t', vectors by ',':

  - genes :  a table of mRNAs containing the following columns- Name, UTR5, ORF, UTR3, phastcons100, phylops100, phastcons20, phylops20.
-   Conservation vectors can be obtained using the (UCSC Genome Browser Database)[https://hgdownload.soe.ucsc.edu/downloads.html under Human genomes, hg38, Multiple alignment].
+   Conservation vectors can be obtained using the (UCSC Genome Browser Database)[https://hgdownload.soe.ucsc.edu/downloads.html] under Human genomes, hg38, Multiple alignment.

 An example is provided at Data/genes.txt.